fikrinotes/Notes/README.md

-# What Is This?
+# About Fikri Notes' Blog
-Fikri Notes Blog is a Blog for fikri notes website.
+Fikri Notes' Blog is a Blog for [Fikri Notes](https://fikrinotes.netlify.app) website.
 This blog comes from the ideas of sharing my thought and knowledge.
+After look arround, i realize that everyone is smart, actually.
+But, the old-school teach them with the wrong way.
+The school encourage them to memorize all of things: word, shape, formula...
+They should memorize everything.

+But, i think this is not the right way to learn.
+I think the right way to learn is to understand the basics, try and error.
+That way, i want to write full article that implement this concept of learning.
+Generally, i'll write about programming.
+But, it's not impossible for me to write another random articles, like science, math, etc.

 In this blog, i would write these things :
 - Programming Language Tutorials
 - Web Programming Courses
 - Statistics Courses